A Comprehensive Guide to Unit Trusts in Singapore 2019

 - Switching fee: This charge applies when you choose to change a fund under the same manager.
 It is usually 1% of your new investment.

-In spite of the costs involved with unit trusts funds, investors like them as a way to invest in the key markets.
-Unit trusts are a means
+In spite of the costs involved with the unit trusts funds, investors like them as a way to invest in the key markets.
+Unit trusts are a means of holding big stocks like Apple in the USA.
+Also, if you want to practice off-hands stock market investment, unit trusts serve you best.
+The fund manager takes the load off your shoulders.

 Nevertheless, having a personal money manager and paying the premium does not guarantee good returns.
 It all depends on the unit trust you choose.